Mid-life crisis reduced to purchase of cycling equipment

 “So it’s interesting that today’s middle-aged man is choosing instead to spend the disposable income generated by the job he hates on a Tungusku 9000 super-lightweight racing bike made from sort sort of space carbon and weighing less than a grape.

-“Maybe I will take the bike into the garden tomorrow and smash it with a mallet, while weeping.”
+“Maybe I’ll take the bike into the garden tomorrow and smash it with a mallet, while weeping.”